kai-ll/leokai-md/md/en/v1_faq.md

 A. Entries are open from Thursday 12:00 PM until Wednesday 8:00 PM (GMT+8).

 **Q. Where can I check the results?**
-A. You can check the results on the home screen or in the Results tab.
+A. You can check the winning results on the home screen or in the Results tab.

 **Q. What happens if there are multiple first-place winners?**
 A. The reward will be divided equally. (e.g., If the reward is ₱40,000 and there are 2 winners, each will receive ₱20,000.)